richardgourley/sql-one-pagers/README.md

 https://docs.microsoft.com/en-us/sql/sql-server/tutorials-for-sql-server-2016?view=sql-server-ver15
 https://www.sqlservertutorial.net

+- The topics covered in this are used across all database server types.
-- The syntax is slightly different for PostreSQL and MySQL and the sample databases are slightly different too, but the topics covered in this are used across all database server types.
+- The syntax is slightly different for PostreSQL and MySQL and the sample databases are slightly different too, but

 - Postgresql
 https://www.postgresql.org/docs/8.0/tutorial.html